Compressing Over-the-Counter Markets: Portfolio Compression

-With non-conservative compression operators, the set of trades prior to compression does not matter for determining the new set of trades, only the net and gross positions of each individual does.
-We can thus generalize the Corollary~\ref{cor:condition-compression} as follows:
+Under non-conservative compression tolerances, original bilateral positions do not determine the outcome, only the net and gross positions of each participant do.
+We can thus generalize Corollary~\ref{cor:condition-compression} as follows: \begin{proposition} Given a market $G(N,E)$ and compression $c^{nc}()$ satisfying a non-conservative compression tolerance set $\Gamma$,